autobrr/autobrr.com/docs/getting-started/docker/setup.md

 ## Initial start

 1. Start the container `docker-compose up -d`
-2. Create a user: First exec into the container with `docker exec -it autobrr sh`
+2. Exec into the container with `docker exec -it autobrr sh`
-3. Then run the create user command: `autobrrctl --config /config create-user <USERNAME>`.
+3. Run the create-user command: `autobrrctl --config /config create-user <USERNAME>`.
 Then exit out with `exit`
 4. Now you should be able to login with the newly created user.